CurricularAnalytics/CurricularAnalytics.jl/docs/src/degreeplans.md

 In order to be considered *minimally feasible*, a degree plan $P$ for a curriculum $C$ must satisfy two conditions:

 1. Every course in the curriculum $C$ must appear in one and only one term in the degree plan $P$.
 (Note: $P$ may contain courses that are not in $C$.)
 2. The requisite relationships between the courses in $P$ must be respected across the terms in $P$.
-That is, if course ``a`` is a prerequisite for course ``a`` in the curriculum, then course ``a`` must appear in the degree plan $P$ in an earlier term than course ``b``.
+That is, if course ``a`` is a prerequisite for course ``b`` in the curriculum, then course ``a`` must appear in the degree plan $P$ in an earlier term than course ``b``.

 ## Optimized Degree Plans

 The Curricular Analytics Toolbox also allows you to create customized degree plans according to various user-specifed criteria.
 These features make use of the [JuMP](https://github.com/JuliaOpt/JuMP.jl) domain-specific language for specifying optimization problems in Julia, and calls the [Gurobi](https://www.gurobi.com) solver in order to solve the optimzaton problems.
 In order to use these features you must first install JuMP and Gurobi.
-For installation instructions see ...
+For installation instructions see [Additional Requirements](@ref) in the Installation section.

 A brief overview of how we have structured the degree plan creation process as an optimzation problem is provided next.
 Assume a curriculum consisting of $n$ courses is organized over $m$ terms.
 The degree plan creation process involves a partitioning of the $n$ courses in a curriculum into $m$ disjoint sets.
 Thus, we can represent a degree plan an $n \times m$ binary-valued assignment matrix $x$, where